shreyaspuducheri23/DS210_fMRI_analysis/README.md

 This project aims to analyze brain functional MRI (fMRI) connectivity data using graph theory.
 Specifically, the project uses the USC Multimodal Connectivity Database, which contains preprocessed and organized connectivity matrices that represent the functional connectivity between different regions of the brain during various tasks.
 The project implements agglomerative clustering based on average neighboring cluster correlations to identify primary functional brain regions.

 ## Dataset Description
 The USC Multimodal Connectivity Database contains brain imaging data from healthy and clinical populations.
 The fMRI connectivity graph data in this dataset is preprocessed and organized into connectivity matrices, which represent the functional connectivity between different regions of the brain during various tasks.
 The dataset also includes brain region labels for each vertex and 3-D coordinates for each vertex.
+The data was retrieved from http://umcd.humanconnectomeproject.org/umcd/default/index, and the 6 cases selected for this analysis were from the ADHD200_CC200 study cohort.
+The network IDs for these 6 cases are as follows: KKI_2371032, KKI_2026113, KKI_3434578, KKI_8628223, KKI_1623716, and KKI_1594156.

 ## Graph Representation
 The fMRI connectivity data is represented as a weighted graph, where vertices represent different 3x3x3mm voxels of the brain, and edge weights represent the strength of the correlation in functional activity between vertices.
-For this project, an average correlation matrix was constructed from the correlation matrices of 6 subjects from the USC Multimodal Connectivity Database.
+For this project, an average correlation matrix was constructed from the correlation matrices of subjects from the USC Multimodal Connectivity Database.
+The total number of vertices across all 6 cases was 1140, satisfying the project criteria of 1000+ vertices.

 ## Running the Code